-The act of making false and damaging words about another person or group of individuals or organizations is defamation, which is a criminal offense.
-Defamation can be classified into two types, “libel” which refers to a remark in writing or posted on the internet, and “slander,” which refers to defamation that does not leave a record and is frequently spoken.
-The publication of libel or slander that causes damage to the victim’s reputation, future employment opportunities, or even physical or mental health is required to bring a defamation lawsuit against the perpetrator.
+The act of making false and damaging words or actions about another person or organization is defamation, which is a civil wrong.
+Defamation can be classified into two types: libel refers to defamatory statements that are posted in a physical medium and slander refers to defamatory statements that do not leave a record and is frequently spoken.
+The publication of libel or slander that causes damage to the victim's reputation, future employment opportunities, or even physical or mental health is grounds for a defamation lawsuit.

-A “cease and desist” letter is frequently used in the aftermath of this crime to establish the fact that the individual making harmful charges must cease before any further legal action can be taken against them.
-Additional information on defamation and how to interpret the proof of true malice required by the court when convicting someone in a libel lawsuit can be found in the parts below, which also include information on whether responses can be sent by email.
+A “cease and desist” letter is frequently used in the aftermath of defamation to establish the fact that the individual making harmful charges must cease before any legal action is taken against them.
 Below, discover how truth and the intricacies surrounding legitimate statements come to play in a defamation lawsuit or accusation.

-- One way to distinguish libel from other forms of defamation is that it leaves a long-lasting and permanent record, such as an email, radio or television broadcast, newspaper article, or an internet posting, among other things.
+- One way to distinguish libel from other forms of defamation is that it leaves a long-lasting and permanent record, such as an email, radio or television broadcast, newspaper article, or an internet posting.

 |Damages||The publication resulted in a substantial financial and emotional loss.|